 Check your Coverage

 Insurers are becoming more and more risk-averse, with the complexities of international shipping contributing to what’s been called the ‘hardening’ of the insurance market.
-This means premiums becoming more expensive and cover is harder to secure.
+This means premiums are becoming more expensive and the cover is harder to secure.

 - Consider what term you’re buying on so you don’t double up on insurance cover.
 You don’t want to take out the same insurance policy twice with both the importer and exporter paying a set of fees.

 - Make sure you have end-to-end coverage.
 Shipowners are obligated under what’s called the ‘Hague Visby Rules’ to compensate you if your goods are damaged on a maritime voyage.
 But this liability is limited.
-It’s critical to attain the extra insurance, otherwise you could lose a significant value of your goods.
+It’s critical to attain the extra insurance, otherwise, you could lose a significant value of your goods.

 Understanding the Incoterms underpinning your sales contract and the insurance that covers you is critical when engaging in domestic and international shipments.
 Use your forwarder to manage your marine insurance and request a certificate of currency to outline your policy.

 Please feel free to contact one of our friendly shipping and freight specialists at ICE Cargo for further information on the Incoterms and insurance responsibilities or leave a comment below.